 Well, things have changed and are changing.
 It’s this type of inefficiency that the Lloyd’s and London company markets are trying to put in the past with various modernization programs, including the London Market Target Operating Model (TOM).

 TOM is a program that aims to modernize the market and make it easier to do business in and with the London market.
 A big part of the program is the Placing Platform Ltd. (PPL), which aims by 2019 to have 100 percent of risks entering the market placed electronically through the platform.

-A big impetus to the modernization program happened in March when Lloyd’s CEO Inga Beale decided to mandate PPL’s implementation earlier this year.
+A big impetus to the modernization program happened in March when Lloyd’s CEO Inga Beale decided to mandate PPL’s implementation.
 It’s made all the difference to the momentum, affirmed Hank Watkins, president of Lloyd’s North America.

 “Absent a mandate, we would never get everybody on board.
 But it was mandated and those market participants who ultimately don’t comply with it will be fined,” he said.

 “No one wants to be named and shamed in the press for not being part of a team effort to modernize the market, especially now, because there’s just no patience anymore.”

 Watkins said younger people coming into the industry are not going to have patience for stacks of paper and processes that take months to get things done.

 TOM was initiated a couple of years ago to eliminate triple, quadruple keying of information.

 Watkins cited the hypothetical example of a retail agent in California, who keys in a submission, sends it to a wholesale broker, who in turn keys it in, and then sends it to a London broker, who keys it in and sends it to an underwriter.